jimporter/bfg9000/doc/user/building.md

 $ ninja dist
 ```

-Equivalently, you can run `make dist` for the Make backend.
+(Of course, you should run `make dist` for the Make backend.)
+This will produce
+a `tar.gz` file containing all the source files necessary for building your
+project.
+If you'd like to specify another file format, you can use one of the
+following targets: `dist-gzip`, `dist-bzip2`, or `dist-zip`.

 !!! warning
     The MSBuild backend doesn't currently support this command.